 WilliamWILEY

-About A precocious talent in his youth, William T. Wiley has initially helped to establish California’s funk art but, over time, his work has shown a lyricism and stylistic elegance that outshines funk art’s provocative bravura.
+A precocious talent in his youth, William T. Wiley has initially helped to establish California’s funk art but, over time, his work has shown a lyricism and stylistic elegance that outshines funk art’s provocative bravura.

 Deeply committed in each work to the overall meaning, often laced with humour and hidden in smart puns or turns of phrase, mixed with references to current culture, Wiley has garnered international admiration, and deservedly so, with his work in watercolor, where he combines fine, black, detailed drawing and luminous hues.